GSA-TTS/terraform-cloudgov/README.md

 ```

 ## Logshipper
-Creates a logshipper application with all necessary components.
-It **does not** create a network policy between itsself and your proxy, and does not bind itsself to your desired application.
-Since there is no terraform to do that binding at this time, you must either `cf bind-service <my-app> logdrain`, supply `logdrain` to your `manifest.yml` or supply `logdrain` to your `service_bindings = {}` for your application.
+Creates a log-draining application with all necessary components.
+It **does not** create a network policy between itself and your egress proxy, and does not bind itself to your desired application.
+You must either `cf bind-service <my-app> logdrain`, supply `logdrain` in the bindings section of your `manifest.yml` or include `logdrain` in the `service_bindings = {}` for your application.

-- Logshipper Credentials, defined as `logshipper-creds` is populated as a random user/pass generated via terraform that signifies the `${HTTP_USER}` AND `${HTTP_PASS}` credential set for the `syslog_drain`
+- Logshipper Credentials, defined as `logshipper-creds` is populated with a random user/pass generated via terraform that signifies the `${HTTP_USER}` AND `${HTTP_PASS}` credential set for the `syslog_drain`
 - New Relic Credentials, defined as `logshipper-newrelic-creds` contains your New Relic License Key, and the FedRAMP endpoint for New Relic log API.
-- The s3 bucket, defined as `${var.name}-logs-storage` with a tag of `logshipper-s3` is a dedicated s3 bucket that's sole purpose is the ingest and storage of all `fluentbit` logs being sent.
+- The s3 bucket, defined as `<my-s3-name>` with a tag of `logshipper-s3` is a dedicated s3 bucket to store all logs being drained.
-- The logdrain service, defined as `logdrain` is what is bound to the application, so that it may stream logs to the `logshipper` application.
-It consists of a `syslog_drain` uri.
+- The `logdrain` service, when bound to an application, causes the platform to stream logs for that app to the `logshipper` application.
+It consists of a `syslog_drain` URI.

 >[!NOTE]
 > For reasons that remain unknown, it may be necessary to restart the logshipper after binding to an application or your application deploys.